JamesLinus/free-server/README.md

 ## More

-* This script will add several crontab configurations to `/etc/cron.d` to monitor Shadowsocks / HTTP2 (nghttpx, squid) / iPSec / demo web server service status.
+* This script will add several crontab configurations to `/etc/cron.d` to monitor Shadowsocks / HTTP2 (nghttpx, squid) / Cisco AnyConnect VPN / demo web server service status.
 * For more stability, both Shadowsocks and HTTP2/SPDY are running in multiple instances, one per user, not single process.